nasa/cumulus-docs/docs/deployment.md

 Deploy dashboard to s3 bucket from the `cumulus-dashboard` directory:

+Using AWS CLI:

       $ aws s3 sync dist s3://<prefix>-dashboard --acl public-read

+Or from the S3 Console:
+ Open the <prefix>-dashboard bucket, click 'upload'.
+Add the contents of the 'dist' subdirectory to the upload.
+Then select 'Next'.
+On the permissions window allow the public to view.
+Select 'Upload'.

 You should be able to visit the dashboard website at `http://<prefix>-dashboard.s3-website-<region>.amazonaws.com` or find the url
 `<prefix>-dashboard` -> "Properties" -> "Static website hosting" -> "Endpoint" and login with a user that you configured for access in the [Configure Cumulus Stack](#configure-cumulus-stack) step.